redecentralize/alternative-internet/README.md

 * [Thali](http://thali.codeplex.com) is an open source personal data store that syncs across one or more of your devices, and (selectively, via one or more apps) to one or more more trusted peers.
 Data store: Couchbase Lite (open source, NoSQL, multi-master sync).
 Trust model: public key exchange, mutual SSL authentication.
 Network transport: HTTPS.
 P2P mechanisms: local/ad-hoc, or Tor (using hidden services).

 * [The FNF](http://thefnf.org/) is the free network foundation: teaching how to build wireless community networks.

-* [Tidepools](http://tidepools.co) is being developed within the [Red Hook Mesh Network](http://oti.newamerica.net/blogposts/2013/case_study_red_hook_initiative_wifi_tidepools-78575), for addressing local, social incentives for mesh use.
-An Open Source, Collaborative, Mobile Mapping & Social Hub, Reflecting Community Needs & Culture through Custom Apps, Time-based Maps, & Data Feeds.

-* [WikiSuite](http://WikiSuite.org/) is the most comprehensive and integrated Free / Libre / Open Source software suite ever developed.
-WikiSuite is especially suited to knowledge-centric organizations and offers most (80%+) of the data and information management features all organizations need, such as OS and Network, Web and Intranet, Email and Calendar, Files and Sync, BPM and Analytics, Chat and Video Conference, and Commerce.
-Key components include ClearOS, Openfire Meetings, Tiki Wiki CMS Groupware (aka TikiWiki), Kolab, Syncthing, FusionPBX and FreeSWITCH, Piwik, Elasticsearch and Kibana, Kaltura, Xibo and Kimchi (KVM).

 * Dyne's [Tomb](https://tomb.dyne.org/) the crypto-undertaker is free software for easy encryption and backup of personal files, written in a single ZShell script that is easy to review and links commonly shared components (such as cryptsetup), unlike [TrueCrypt](#Truecrypt).
 Tomb implements and encourages OPSEC best-practice, and comes with bind and execution hooks, steganography of keys and fast search over filenames and contents, and a graphical user interface.